3-Notes-Per-String Major Scale Shapes | Secret Weapon (TAB + Practice Tracks)

-In this lesson, you're going to learn the seven 3-notes-per-string major scale shapes.
-Looking to improve your guitar playing?
+In this lesson, you’re going to learn the seven 3-notes-per-string major scale shapes.
+Are you looking to improve your guitar playing?

 You're in the right place.
 Because for any guitar player looking to upgrade your playing skills, scales are your best friend.

-And to maximise your guitar playing gains, it’s a good idea to learn as many different ways of playing a scale as you can get your fingers around.
+To maximise your guitar-playing gains, it’s a good idea to learn as many different ways of playing a scale as you can get your fingers around.

-So what are the 3-notes-per-string major scales shapes (3NPS)?
-These scale sequences are patterns that give you an alternative way of mapping out the notes of the major scale on the guitar fretboard.
+So what are the 3-notes-per-string major scale shapes (3NPS)?
+These scale sequences are patterns that give you an alternative way of mapping out the major scale notes on the guitar fretboard.

 Before we get to the 3NPS scale patterns, let's have a refresher on the major scale.

-The major scale is so important, because all the chords, licks, riffs, arpeggios and scales you will play on guitar are derived from it.
-The happy sounding major scale (aka the do, re, mi, fa, sol, la, ti, do scale) contains 7 notes and has the interval formula:
+The happy-sounding major scale (aka the do, re, mi, fa, sol, la, ti, do scale) contains seven notes and has the interval formula:

 1 - 2 - 3 - 4 - 5 - 6 - 7